Styling a meter element with CSS and SVG

 }

-On our .rating container, we're setting the height and aspect ratio with the custom props and adding position: relative to position the stars and our meter within the container.
+Finally, we add position: relative to position the mask and our meter within the container.

 Next we add some styles on our meter: